-Born in Vienna, Austria, in 1862, Klimt was the son of a gold engraver and was raised in a modest but very artistic family.
-At the age of 14, he left the traditional education system to attend the Vienna School of Arts and Crafts on a full scholarship.
+Born in Vienna, Austria, in 1862, Klimt was the son of a gold engraver and was raised in a modest but highly artistic family.
+At the age of 14, he left the traditional educational system to attend the Vienna School of Arts and Crafts on a full scholarship.
 Klimt's formal training focused on classical architectural painting.

-The year 1891 marked a turning point in Klimt's career, guided by artistic growth born of personal tragedy.
-In the same year, Klimt's father and brother Ernst passed away, triggering the first steps in the development of the personal style for which Klimt is now best known.
-Klimt became famous for his Art Nouveau style works, characterized by highly stylized motifs and the erotic and controversial nature of his subjects.
-Beginning with his painting of Pallas Athena, Klimt entered what is today called his "golden phase", a series of paintings which are characterized by an intensive use of gold leaf and a sense of reduced perspective, which also includes his paintings "The Kiss" (1908) and "The Tree of Life" (1909).
-These sparkling masterpieces are among the artist's most recognizable and famous works of art.
+The year 1891 marked a turning point in Klimt's career, guided by an artistic growth born of personal tragedy.
+In the same year, Klimt's father and brother Ernst died triggering the first steps in the development of the personal style for which Klimt is now best known.
+Klimt became famous for his Art Nouveau-style works, characterized by highly stylized motifs and the erotic and controversial nature of his subjects.
+Starting with his painting of Pallas Athena, Klimt entered what is now known as his "golden phase", a series of paintings that are characterised by an intensive use of gold leaf and a reduced sense of perspective, which also includes his paintings "The Kiss" (1908) and "The Tree of Life" (1909).
+These glittering masterpieces are among the artist's most recognisable and celebrated works of art.